How Long Does the Adoption Process Take?

 Focus on What You Can Control

-The best thing you can do is focus on what you can control.
-Be honest about your preferences and have realistic expectations for how long your adoption process will take.
-Try not to worry if the wait is longer than you anticipated.
+It’s best to spend your time trying not to worry if your wait takes longer than expected.
 When the joyous day arrives to welcome a new child into your family, the wait will have been worth it!

 Written by Mardie Caldwell, C.O.A.P.